nsexer/cometh-docs/game/cometh-bridge.md

 ![](https://miro.medium.com/max/1200/1*UANyN26qNENn7PU2Wl10vw.png)

-Click on the "Send 𐃘" button to send your Spaceship \(currently sitting on Matic Layer2\) in the game.
+Click on the "Send ->" button to send your Spaceship \(currently sitting on Matic Layer2\) in the game.

 ## _**Sound on 🔈**_ <a id="7ba4"></a>